nayakatul/Sentiment-Analysis-Amazon-Food-Reviews/README.md

 **Goal:**

 To develop an accurate sentiment analysis model for Amazon food reviews using VADER, enhanced with Word2Vec embeddings and logistic regression for prediction of future reviews, ensuring balanced representation through oversampling techniques.

+**Methods and Models used:**

+**Vader model:** To label the dataset with appropriate sentiments based on the text reviews **Logistic Regression:** To train the model using the labelled data and predict the sentiment of new unseen text review.
+**Random Oversampling:** To handle the class imbalance.
+**Word2Vec:** To convert review text into meaningful vector representations, enabling the model to capture semantic nuances and relationships between words.